 As defined under Title 5, Chapter 22 of the Texas penal code, assault is a crime that occurs when a person intentionally, knowingly, or recklessly causes bodily injury to another; threatens them in a way that would cause the other person to fear for their safety; or has physical contact with another person in a way that would reasonably be considered offensive or provocative.

-Assault, sexual assault, aggravated assault and aggravated sexual assault are some of the charges that fall under this category.
+Simple assault, sexual assault, aggravated assault and aggravated sexual assault are some of the charges that fall under this category.
 Deadly conduct – such as brandishing a loaded weapon in public – is also considered to be assault.

 A person commits aggravated assault if they use or exhibit a deadly weapon during the commission of the assault.
 Aggravated assault with a deadly weapon in Texas is usually a second degree felony.
 It can be bumped up to a first degree felony when the assault is directed against a family member, a public servant (such as a police officer), a security officer, a child, elderly individual, disabled individual or a witness to a crime.
 A suspect can also be charged with a first degree felony assault with a deadly weapon for a drive-by shooting.